umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 ### Granular Permissions

-As mentioned it is also possible to set Granular permissions for a specific content node on your cloud project.
+As mentioned it is also possible to set Granular permissions for a specific content node on your Cloud project.

 You can set the permission when you are creating or editing an existing User Group.